MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 This value determines the channel to be installed, regardless of an optionally specified update channel in the <Update /> section or via Group Policy Setting.
 If there is such setting with a different update channel, the channel switch is performed after the installation during the next update cycle.
 See [Change the Office 365 ProPlus update channel](change-update-channels.md) for additional details.

-If Visio Online Plan 2 (previously named Visio Pro for Office 365) and Project Online Desktop client are installed along with Microsoft 365 Apps for enterprise, the default setting is **Broad**.
+If Visio Online Plan 2 and Project Online Desktop client are installed along with Microsoft 365 Apps for enterprise, the default setting is **Broad**.
 If Visio Online Plan 2 and Project Online Desktop Client are deploy without Microsoft 365 Apps, the default setting is **Monthly**.

 For more information about update channels, see  [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).